 - Customer Questions: Mining Q&A sections for long-tail keywords

-2025 Update: Amazon now provides “Search Query Performance” metrics showing conversion rates by search term—prioritize terms with both high volume AND high conversion rates.
+2025 Q2 Update: Amazon now provides “Search Query Performance” metrics showing conversion rates by search term with demographic breakdowns—prioritize terms with both high volume AND high conversion rates within your target customer segments.

 3. Categorize Keywords by Intent